Why choose us?

 We pride ourselves on responsible, sustainable projects with enough locals on board to carry on running when volunteer numbers are low.
 Still, many of our projects depend heavily on volunteers as there are not enough funds to permanently employ more locals to help.

-Over nearly 14 years of working with volunteers on projects, we have realised that volunteering often comes at a very high cost.
+Over nearly 15 years of working with volunteers on projects with various organisations, we have realised that volunteering often comes at a very high cost.
 We aim to make volunteering more accessible and inclusive, which is why most of our projects include so many extras.
 Please take a look at each project’s webpage for this information, as they are loaded with extras.
 By keeping costs low and having more hands-on help we can achieve so much more.

 Family, friends and group discounts are negotiable so, the more of you that would like to volunteer together, the more we can lower the costs.
 We will always reward loyalty for those that return to take part in our projects again.